h-nev/loa-privacy/README.md

 ### 2. Run the `pii.py` Script

-We can run the script two ways.
+We can run the script in two ways.
 The first option will use the default options for the roots, which will look for any features that contain any of the following words:

 - Name
 - Date